-One of the world’s leading ferry operators: Stena Line operates 40 ships across more than 20 routes in Europe.
+Stena Line is one of the world’s leading ferry operators and operates 40 ships across more than 20 routes in Europe.
 The group is also expanding its presence in Asia and other areas.
-To operate efficiently while providing best in class customer care a strong communication network is mission critical for the company.
+A robust, fast and secure network is mission critical to enabling the company to operate efficiently, while providing best in class customer care.

 “Global Cloud Xchange has impressed us over the entirety of our relationship with their versatility in network design and we felt confident the high levels of service assurance they provide would answer all the legal requirements.
 The final solution surpassed our expectations on both fronts and we have enjoyed considerable cost savings over the more staff intensive alternatives!”

 - A customized “high availability” network designed to minimize potentially catastrophic outages means passengers and freight are not left stranded if ferries are unable to sail

 - Stena Line can meet stringent mandatory security legislation because network-based centralized CCTV monitoring is possible over a highly reliable network

 - Stena Line are free to enter new route markets knowing network connectivity will not be a barrier thanks to the platform’s in-built flexibility

 Stena is one of the largest ferry companies in the world with a fleet of 35 vessels operating over a network of 20 routes in Scandinavia, the Baltics, the North Sea and the Irish Sea.
 Each year the company transports more than 7 million passengers, 1.6 million cars and 2 million freight units.
 In addition, Stena Line also owns and operates five ports and 2 of the largest ferry ships in the world with some vessels capable of transporting 230 cars and more than 1,200 passengers each.